menoua/task-runner/README.md

 ## Troubleshooting

-If during compilation on Linux you get an error saying failed to build "alsa-sys", you need to get the ALSA development files.
+* Linux-only: If during compilation you get an error saying failed to build `alsa-sys`, you need to get the ALSA development files.
 For example, on Ubuntu you can get them using: `sudo apt-get install libasound2-dev`.

-If the binary fails to startup on Linux with the message "GraphicsAdapterNotFound", you are missing the Vulkan library files.
+* Linux-only: If the binary fails to startup with the message `GraphicsAdapterNotFound`, you are missing the Vulkan library files.
 For example, on Ubuntu you can get them using: `sudo apt-get install libvulkan1`

-For some reason, on some speakers the left-right speaker channels are flipped.
+* For some reason, on some speakers the left-right speaker channels are flipped.
 However, this behavior is consistent with the same device, so as long as you determine once which is which for a device there shouldn't be any problems going forward.